A Collaboration for Sustainability

 POA has specifically selected California yellowtail (Seriola dorsalis) as the preferred species for farming.
 Seriola dorsalis is a transitory, seasonally abundant species that is native to southern California and thrives in the fast-moving water column.
 They are valued as both a game and food fish, are farmed successfully and sustainably around the world, and are highly prized in sushi markets – sold as Hiramasa.

-POA’s focus will be to provide a fresh, sushi-grade product that competes with foreign imports – not with local fishermen.
-The culture of yellowtail should help to offset the current demand for imported fish from other countries (Mexico, Australia and Japan) and not impact the local market for commercially harvested wild yellowtail.
-It will also reduce the carbon footprint related to the importation of yellowtail from outside the U.S.
+POA’s focus will be to provide a fresh, sushi-grade product that competes with foreign imports.
+The culture of yellowtail should help to offset the current demand for imported fish from other countries (Mexico, Australia and Japan) and reduce the carbon footprint related to imports of yellowtail from outside the U.S.

 From Hatchery to Harvest

-HSWRI has cultured Seriola dorsalis since 2003 at its San Diego hatchery – the only yellowtail hatchery on the west coast of the U.S. Their culture cycle, methodology and adaptation to open-ocean pen farming are well understood.
+HSWRI has cultured Seriola dorsalis since 2003 at its San Diego hatchery – the only yellowtail hatchery on the west coast of the U.S. As a result, their culture cycle, methodology and adaptation to open-ocean pen farming are well understood.
 The hatchery will provide juveniles to Pacific Ocean AquaFarms so that the origin and grow-out of every fish can be closely monitored and traced.

 Careful stocking will allow for natural schooling so the fish can grow in an environment promoting optimal health.
 POA will follow industry best practices and embrace the strictest regulatory oversight and food safety standards to guarantee premium quality, and the short journey from farm to plate will ensure the freshest product available.

 The farm will allow for year-round production and employment – providing consistent product to market while working in conjunction with local commercial fishing operations.

 The project aims to demonstrate both commercial feasibility and environmental sustainability – paving the way for more domestic seafood production through responsible marine aquaculture.